Bazzini: Bazzini Building

-The large nut processing building which operated at 339 Greenwich Street, at the intersection with Jay Street, is still known as the Bazzini Building.
+The large nut-processing building which operated at 339 Greenwich Street, at the intersection with Jay Street, is still known as the Bazzini Building.

 It was initially built for John H. Mohlmann, who owned a successful grocery business which operated in the Washington Market neighborhood and purchased several buildings in the area.
 After he died, his estate combined four lots to construct a large, six-story building.
-It was designed by C. Wilson Atkins in Renaissance and Romanesque Revival styles.
+It was designed by C. Wilson Atkins in the Renaissance and Romanesque Revival styles.
 The Greenwich Street side is slightly taller, but the Jay Street facade has larger arches.

 The Mohlmann family operated a wholesale grocery out of part of the space, while other businesses leased the rest.
 A large number of businesses, mostly food wholesalers, operated out of the building in the first half of the 20th century.
 Bazzini purchased it, along with adjacent buildings, in 1943, even while maintaining their business operations in Park Place and continuing to rent out to others.
 When their business was forced out of Park Place, they moved to Greenwich Street.

-Though Bazzini left Tribeca in 1997, the large nut processing building remains, converted into condominiums.
+Though Bazzini left Tribeca in 1997, the large nut-processing building remains, converted into condominiums.
 It is part of the Tribeca West Historic District, designated May 7, 1991.
 The Damatos' retail store in the former Bazzini building closed in 2010.